Rick-Kirkham/Outlook-Add-in-Microsoft-Graph-ASPNET/README.md

 * Show a dialog using the Office UI namespace.
 * Build an Add-in using ASP.NET MVC, MSAL 3.x.x for .NET,  and Office.js.

+## Applies to

+-  Outlook on all platforms

 ## Prerequisites

 To run this code sample, the following are required.

 * Visual Studio 2019 or later.